 - If the employer wants to file a letter of complaint to settle a dispute, they may do so directly with the MoHRE.

 INITIATIVE BY THE GOVERNMENT

 - There are also specific laws formulated in favor of employees under the ‘Justice, safety and the law’.
-There are laws that concentrate on the protection of worker’s rights.
-The MoHRE has implemented a set of policies and programmes adopted to make a positive change in the labor market.
-This is aimed to reduce inequalities and increase transparency in the workplace.
-There are further rules and conventions developed to increase protection of the workers against abuse at the workplace.
+Some laws concentrate on the protection of worker’s rights.
+The MoHRE has implemented a set of policies and programmes adopted to make a positive change in the labour market.
+This is aimed at reducing inequalities and increasing transparency in the workplace.
+There are further rules and conventions developed to increase the protection of workers against abuse at the workplace.

-- The MoHRE have launched awareness campaigns to educate workers about their rights and various laws against offences that exist at the workplace.
+- The MoHRE have launched awareness campaigns to educate workers about their rights and various laws against offences that exist in the workplace.

 IMMEDIATE SOLUTIONS TO DISPUTES AT WORKPLACE IN THE PRIVATE SECTOR